 Recovery from a long-term addiction takes time and patience.
 Addicts have to retrain their brains in recovery.
 Sticking with a treatment program and attending therapy sessions are a vital part of the recovery process for the best overall success and outcome.

-Evoke Wellness MA offers evidence-based addiction treatment to cater to the individual needs of each patient.
+Evoke Wellness at Cohasset offers evidence-based addiction treatment to cater to the individual needs of each patient.
 Our solution-focused treatment provides men, women, and families integrated and comprehensive care geared towards leading you on the road to long-lasting recovery.
 If you are having issues with alcohol, let us help you.
 Our specialists and professionals are highly qualified and supportive and will get you back on track in no time.